Arthur Annesley, 11th Viscount Valentia: Political career

 He was appointed High Sheriff of Oxfordshire for 1874–75.
 The viscountcy of Valentia was an Irish peerage and did not entitle Annesley to an automatic seat in the House of Lords.
 He was instead elected as the Member of Parliament (MP) for Oxford in 1895, a seat he held until 1917.

 He served as Comptroller of the Household under Lord Salisbury from 1898 to 1902 and under Arthur Balfour from 1902 to 1905.
-He was appointed a Member of the Royal Victorian Order (MVO) in July 1901.
+He was appointed a Member of the Royal Victorian Order (MVO) in July 1901, and a Companion of the Order of the Bath (CB) in September 1901.
 When the coalition government was formed in 1915, Lord Valentia was appointed a Lord in Waiting, a post he held until 1924.

 In 1917 he was created Baron Annesley of Bletchington, in the County of Oxford, in the Peerage of the United Kingdom, which entitled him to a seat in the House of Lords.
-He was made a Knight Commander of the Royal Victorian Order (KCVO) in 1923.
+He was made a Knight Commander of the Royal Victorian Order (KCVO) in the 1923 Birthday Honours.